ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 ## **Run the TDD Test**

 Run `npm run tdd assignment8` to make sure all the tests work.
+Then, stop your postgresql service, and from Postman, try a logon request.
+You should see an Internal Server Error reported, and you should see in your server console a log record that connection to the database failed -- but the server process should not crash.

 ## **Submit Your Assignment on GitHub**